and262144/notes-and-such/notes/chemistry/states-of-matter/plasma.md

    - **Compressibility**: Plasmas are compressible like gases but can be significantly affected by magnetic fields, allowing confinement in reactors or by natural phenomena.
    - **Thermal Expansion**: Plasma expands significantly with temperature as high kinetic energy spreads particles further apart, enhancing its gaseous behavior.

-   **Suggested Media Attachment**:
-   - **Image**: Comparison of compressibility and expansion for solids, liquids, gases, and plasma.
-   - **Video**: Demonstration of plasma expansion with increased energy (e.g., glow discharge increasing in size as voltage is raised).
-(Attachment: Thermal Expansion in Plasma)

 ---

 ### 3. **Intermolecular Forces and Bonding**